VIMESE/ERP-MSSQL-C-/README.md

 # ERP-MSSQL-C-
-An ERP program with some simple functions using MSSQL and Visual Studio's Windows Forms App(.NET framework) with C#
+An ERP program with some simple functions using MSSQL and Visual Studio's Windows Forms App(.NET framework) with C# This was a project done with the help of a fellow student